 Four of Loversall’s Councillors (Cllrs Wright, Wilson, Tomlinson, Barbour) were duly elected unopposed in May 2015.
 A fifth (Spencer Morris) was co-opted to fill a vacancy.
 Subsequently, Cllr Pat Barbour moved out of the Parish and Nicola Harris was co-opted in 2017 to fill the vacancy.

 Councillor since December 2004.
-Chairman since March 2013.
-Retired, former Director of a health management consultancy firm.
+Chairman from March 2013 – May 2021. and has also served as unpaid Clerk to the Council.
+Co-opted in May 2021 but did not stand for re-election as Chairman.
+Retired.
 Background in public health, research and management.
-Formerly Professor of Community Care at Sheffield University/Visiting Professor at Leeds University, NHS Trust Chief Executive and Special Adviser to Department of Health – implementing national standards of health care.
-A Welshman by background, Keith has lived in Doncaster since 1975 and Loversall since 2004.
+Formerly Professor of Community Care at Sheffield University/Visiting Professor at Leeds University, NHS Trust Chief Executive and Special Adviser to Department of Health.
+Founder/ former Director of a health management consultancy firm.
+Keith has lived in Doncaster since 1975 and Loversall since 2004.
+He has served on the boards of various local charities and is currently President of Doncaster Camera Club and a member of Doncaster Rugby Union Football Club.

 COLIN WRIGHT : Councillor since May 2015.
+Co-opted in May 2021.
 Colin has an engineering background but has had a very wide range of other business interests.
 Alongside the running of his engineering company he is now primarily a property developer specialising in residential and commercial developments across the UK.
 Until recently the official sponsor for Doncaster Rovers.
-Was previously a parish councillor in Blaxton, aged 19.
+Started as a parish councillor in Blaxton, aged 19.

 SPENCER MORRIS : Councillor since June 2015.
+Elected unopposed in May 2021.
 A qualified accountant and Finance Director of a large trading company.
 Experienced in private and public sector finance, and recently volunteered to become examiner for Loversall, Wadworth and Balby church accounts.
-A relatively new arrival in Loversall

 NIGEL TOMLINSON: Councillor since may 2015.
+Elected unopposed in May 2021 and elected as Chairman.
 Extensive experience in business enterprise in the UK and abroad.
 A member of the Sheffield Institute for International Development, Sheffield University.
 Formerly Chief Executive of Sheffield Chamber of Commerce.
 Nigel is a management consultant and serves as a non executive director on a number of company boards and organisations.

 Clerk to the Council